alya247/stream-chat-swift/docusaurus/docs/iOS/basics/getting-started.md

 This section provides a high level overview of the library setup, core components, and how they fit together.
 It's a great starting point and you can follow along in your code editor.
 For a complete, step-by-step guide in terms setting up an iOS project or instructions on creating specific files, see our [iOS Chat tutorial](/tutorials/ios-chat/).

-## Your First App with Stream Chat React
+## Your First App with Stream Chat iOS

 Before starting, make sure you have installed `StreamChatUI`, as explained in the [Installation](../#installation) section.